Oncogenicity

 Tier I: Variants of strong clinical significance —

-biomarkers in the CIViC database and
+in the CIViC database and the Cancer

-Biomarkers Database that are
+Biomarkers Database (and optionally OncoKB) that show

 -